Milnor fibre boundary of a non-isolated surface singularity: The divisors , and in terms of

 (b) There are similar formulae for the operators acting on $H=H_1(F_\Phi\cap T_j)$:

 (c) Finally, the characteristic polynomials of the local horizontal/vertical monodromies acting on $H=H_1(F'_j,\bfc)$ are

-Notice that the output of the right hand sides of the formulae in (c) (a posteriori) should be independent of the choice of the germ $g$, since the left hand sides depend only on the germ $f$.
+Notice that the output of the right hand sides of the formulas in (c) (a posteriori) should be independent of the choice of the germ $g$, since the left hand sides depend only on the germ $f$. \ix{monodromy!characteristic polynomial}

 Notice also that $P_{M^\Phi_{j,hor}|H_{M^\Phi_{j,ver},1}}(t)=P_{M'_{j,hor}|H_{M'_{j,ver},1}}(t)$. \end{corollary}